 As discussed in previous posts, suffering is universal because we live in a fallen world awaiting the final redemption.
 Suffering is a normal part of life in an abnormal world.
 (Remember that the world we live in is not the way it was originally created or meant to be!)
-People get sick, and earthquakes destroy homes.
-There is no “cause” except that this is the way life is in a fallen world!
+People get sick, droughts bring famine, and earthquakes destroy homes.
+There is no “cause” except that this is the way life is in a fallen world.

 Jesus also challenged the traditional presupposition that suffering was always linked to personal sin.
 In John chapter 9, Jesus and the disciples encountered a blind man, and the disciples out rightly asked Jesus who had sinned, the man or his parents.
 Jesus responded that “It was neither that this man sinned, nor his parents; but it was so that the works of God might be displayed in him.”

-Or in Luke chapter 13, Jesus mentions a tower that had fallen over killing some people, and Jesus clearly refuted the idea that it happened because they were “worse sinners.”
+Or in Luke chapter 13, Jesus mentions a tower that had fallen over killing a bunch of people, and Jesus clearly refuted the idea that it happened because they were “worse sinners.”

 We need to heed these lessons from Jesus, and from the life of Job.
 We should be very hesitant to blame suffering on personal sin, or pronounce a disaster as God’s punishment for sin.
 Our assumptions can be wrong.
 We are not God, and only God in his omniscience knows the real causes or “behind the scenes” circumstances of suffering.